5dlabs/agent-docs/docs/.taskmaster/docs/task-2/prompt.md

-# Autonomous Agent Remediation Prompt: Task 2 — Data Migration and Validation Pipeline (Implemented; Fix Outstanding Issues)
+# Autonomous Agent Remediation Prompt: Task 2 — Data Migration and Validation Pipeline (Implemented; Fix Build and Data Migration)

 This task has been implemented via [PR #5](https://github.com/5dlabs/agent-docs/pull/5), which adds a comprehensive data migration and validation pipeline.
-Your mission now is to remediate review findings, ensure tests/CI pass, and validate on the live cluster.
+Your mission now is to remediate review findings, fix the build, and execute the data migration locally.
+Kubernetes changes are not required at this time.

 ## Context from PR #5